 EB-5 Program Investment Fundamentals

 The minimum EB-5 investment depends on location.
-In general, the program requires an investment of no less than $1,000,000, but for investments in targeted employment areas (TEAs)—which are designated by state agencies based upon population and unemployment rate—the minimum is only $500,000.
+In general, the program requires an investment of no less than $1,800,000, but for investments in targeted employment areas (TEAs) the minimum is only $900,000.

 Furthermore, the investment in the NCE must result in the creation of at least 10 eligible job positions for each EB-5 investor.